 “Hi Dad, it’s me.
 We’re driving home from the doctor now and … she’s blind.”
 The words fall like an anchor, an anvil.
 I make my way through the long list of phone calls, listening to people on the other end of the line grope for words.
 It's not their fault; there’s nothing to say.

 No tears yet, just numbness.
 I suppose we’ll just go home, eat supper, and keep living.

-Dan is having a really hard time.
+One week later Dan is having a really hard time.
 A friend of mine, who works with children with disabilities, says that dads often take it the hardest, because dads are fixers: the heroic protectors of their baby girls.
 I’m sure she must be right, because here is my Dan, a first-time dad smitten with tiny Madeline – and there’s not enough money, enough love, enough medicine in the world to fix it.
 He can’t make it all better for her; he feels powerless against a mean, mean world.
 Yesterday, as we sat on the couch, still feeling hollow inside, I looked to find tears streaming down Dan’s cheeks as he watched Madeline sleeping in her bouncer.

 We are grieving a loss, and I’m learning that all of the stages of grief apply: denial, anger, bargaining, depression, and acceptance.
 I don’t really know where I am; I am floating, but Dan is very, very angry.
 We were playing around with a conversation book tonight – asking each other funny questions for the sake of lighthearted conversation that had nothing to do with disability income or MRIs.
 One of the questions asked “If you had to wear a button on your shirt that summed up your outlook on life in five words or less, what would your button say?”
 Dan’s response, without skipping a beat, was “God made my daughter blind.”